 The Company has no dominant concentration in its investments.
-Exposure on principle reinsurers is mitigated through the implementation of pledges which constitute collaterals.

 C.5 LIQUIDITY RISK

 Insurance companies should be in a position to cover their liabilities falling due.
 The risk derives from the possibility of having to realise capital losses to deal with adverse situations efficiently (unfavourable market conditions, claims experience etc.).